-Students enrolled only in the Master of Acupuncture program must be enrolled for a minimum of 36 months before the degree can be awarded.

-- Those enrolled only in the Chinese Herbal Studies certificate program may not complete the program in less than 27 months. - Those enrolled in both the M.Ac. degree and the Chinese Herbal Studies certificate program may not complete the combined programs in less than 36 months. - All requirements for the Master of Acupuncture degree must be completed within 6 calendar years (72 months) from the date of enrollment in the M.Ac. program. - All requirements for both the Master of Acupuncture degree and the Chinese Herbal Studies certificate program, must be completed within 8 calendar years (96 months) from the date of initial enrollment in the M.Ac. program. - Students who enroll in the Chinese Herbal Studies certificate program only must complete all requirements within 6 calendar years (72 months) of initial enrollment.
+- Students enrolled only in the Master of Acupuncture program must be enrolled for a minimum of 36 months before the degree can be awarded. - Those enrolled only in the Certificate of Chinese Herbal Medicine certificate program may not complete the program in less than 27 months. - Those enrolled in both the M.Ac. degree and the CCHM certificate program may not complete the combined programs in less than 36 months. - All requirements for the Master of Acupuncture degree must be completed within 6 calendar years (72 months) from the date of enrollment in the program. - All requirements for both the Master of Acupuncture degree and the Certificate in Chinese Herbal Medicine certificate program, must be completed within 8 calendar years (96 months) from the date of initial enrollment in the M.Ac. program. - Students who enroll in the CCHM certificate program only must complete all requirements within 6 calendar years (72 months) of initial enrollment.

-The program lengths indicated above are minimum timeframes.
-Depending on individual circumstances, some students may require longer to complete their training.
+Depending on individual circumstances, some students may require longer than the minimum timeframe to complete their training.
+Training must be completed within the maximum allowed timeframe.